guybedford/require-css/README.md

 ```

 ### CSS Requiring
-* *CSS requiring* CSS is downloaded and injected into the page.
+* **CSS requiring** CSS is downloaded and injected into the page.
 Url path normalization of assets within the CSS file is managed.
-* *Fully compatible load callback* The plugin call is loaded once the CSS is downloaded and injected.
+* **Fully compatible load callback** The plugin call is loaded once the CSS is downloaded and injected.
 This method works across all browsers and devices.
 It bypasses the `onload` support issues that make this a tricky problem otherwise (http://requirejs.org/docs/faq-advanced.html#css).
-* *Cross-domain CSS* Cross-domain CSS is loaded with the use of a `<link>` tag, but build and onload support are not provided for these - the callback fires instantly.
+* **Cross-domain CSS** Cross-domain CSS is loaded with the use of a `<link>` tag, but build and onload support are not provided for these - the callback fires instantly.

 ### CSS Building
-* *CSS builds* When run as part of a build with the RequireJS optimizer, `css!` dependencies are automatically inlined into the built layer within the JavaScript, fully compatible with layering.
+* **CSS builds** When run as part of a build with the RequireJS optimizer, `css!` dependencies are automatically inlined into the built layer within the JavaScript, fully compatible with layering.
 CSS injection is performed as soon as the layer is loaded.
-* *Option to build separate layer CSS files* A `separateCSS` build parameter allows for built layers to output their css files separately, instead of inline with the JavaScript, for manual inclusion.
+* **Option to build separate layer CSS files** A `separateCSS` build parameter allows for built layers to output their css files separately, instead of inline with the JavaScript, for manual inclusion.
-* *CSS compression* CSS redundancy compression is easily supported through the external library, [csso](https://github.com/css/csso).
+* **CSS compression** CSS redundancy compression is supported through the external library, [csso](https://github.com/css/csso).

 Installation and Setup
 ----------------------